 There are literally thousands of products you can be an affiliate for.
 You can find them at affiliate program sites such as Shareasale, Flexoffers, Commission Junction, Amazon’s Affiliate program, Max Bounty and others.

-Be careful not to go crazy with a lot of affiliate links in your blog posts.
+Be careful not to go crazy with a lot of affiliate links in your blog posts; and emails to your readers.
 Just put in one or two where appropriate so your readers will notice them and they don’t look spammy.

 Get Started Right

 To get a great start with affiliate marketing, I highly recommend the online course Making Sense of Affiliate Marketing.

 It’s an awesome course by Michelle Schroeder Gardner who makes over $50,000 a month with affiliate marketing.
 She shares her exact strategies and tips that took her from $0 to $50,000 a month in affiliate income.

 I’ve taken the course myself, and I can tell you it absolutely works!
 If you want to have a money making blog, you need this course!